Okm165/cairo1-cairo0bootloader/README.md

 To set up the project environment and run the bootloader, follow these steps:

-1. **Setup Python Environment**: Ensure you have a compatible Python environment set up.
+1. **Setup Python Environment**: Ensure Python 3.9.0 environment set up.

 2. **Installation**: Run `python setup.py` to install the necessary dependencies and set up the project.